- Position: Defender

 He also scored one of the most astonishing goals of the season - a 60-yard shot against Toronto FC that was not only his first career goal, it was his first attempt on goal in three seasons.
 Oh, and he made his debut for the USMNT as well.
 All this makes his 2005 Rookie of the Year award pale by comparison.

-Parkhurst moved to Nordsjaelland in 2008 just in time for that team’s rise in Denmark’s topflight.
-Parkhurst won the Superliga title with Nordsjaelland in 2012, moving to Augsburg in Germany’s Bundesliga in December.
+Parkhurst moved to Nordsjaelland in 2008 just in time for that team's rise in Denmark's topflight.
+Parkhurst won the Superliga title with Nordsjaelland in 2012, moving to Augsburg in Germany's Bundesliga in December.
 After a season and a half with Augsburg, Parkhurst and the club terminated his contract in Jan 2014.
+He returned to MLS with Columbus and signed with Atlanta in 2017.
+Parkhurst announced that 2019 would be his final season.

 2014: Started against Korea on Feb 1 and Mexico on Apr 2.
+Named to the provisional World Cup roster.

 2013: Started against Guatemala on Jul 5, Belize on Jul 9, and Costa Rica on Jul 16.
 Started in the Gold Cup quarterfinal against El Salvador on Jul 21 and the semifinal against Honduras on Jul 24.
 Started the final against Panama on Jul 28.
 Subbed on in the second-half for the World Cup Qualifier against Mexico on Sep 10.